• Skip to primary navigation

 The cider donuts are made fresh throughout the day, then bagged up so they're ready to grab and go.

-The donuts are plain, and although I usually prefer them with a sugary coating Chapin's are still delicious, full of fragrance and flavor from the apple spices.
+The donuts are plain, and although I usually prefer them with a sugary coating Chapin's are nevertheless delicious, full of fragrance and flavor from the apple spices.

 9. Douglas Orchards, Shoreham